Butter Bean Recipes, Hearty Salads, Stews + Bean Bowls, Vegetarian -

 Hannah Wilding

 Zesty lemon, creamy ricotta and punchy pesto, this can be served as a speedy weeknight dinner with a fresh side salad, or topped with some roasted toms for a burst of sweetness and colour.
-We’ve used a classic basil pesto for this recipe but if it’s wild garlic season, then we recommend omitting the garlic clove and adding a small bunch of wild garlic to the pesto.
+We've made this pesto punchy by adding wild garlic, but if you can't get your hands on any, just sub in clove of garlic instead.

 Ingredients